redpanda-data/console/README.md

 | **Screenshots** | Preview .gif in README | https://cloudhut.dev/ |
 | **Price** | Always free / Open source | Free during beta\* |

-\*If you want to participate in the free beta send us an email at info@cloudhut.dev
+\*If you want to participate in the free beta sign in here: https://license.cloudhut.dev/ .
+You'll get a forever free license for 2 seats.
+If you need more than 2 seats, just drop us an email with at info@cloudhut.dev

 ## Documentation